PopradiArpad/learn-js/paradigms/oop-and-fp.md

 From 2. follows
   * No side effect.
 No input will be changed regardless where it comes from.
-  * Each function is automatically parallizable.
+  * Each function is automatically parallelizable.

 From 3 and 4 follow
   * Each function can be reasoned about on its own.